guyoninternet97/Programming-Exercises/2-2 Linked Lists: Remove Kth to Last.md

 Assume k > 0, and the length of the list > k

-Lets the very simple implementation of a Linked List, provided by the book:
+Lets use the very simple implementation of a Linked List, provided by the book:

 ```java
 Class Node {